aspose-total/Aspose.Total-Products/total/en/net/conversion/powerpoint-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to MHTML via C# or Online App" h2=".NET API for POWERPOINT to MHTML conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POWERPOINT files to MHTML within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert POWERPOINT files to MHTML in two easy steps.

+The first step is to use Aspose.Slides for .NET to export POWERPOINT to HTML.
+This component provides a wide range of features and options to help developers quickly and easily convert POWERPOINT files to HTML.
+It supports a variety of formats, including PPT, PPTX, PPS, PPSX, POT, POTX, and more.
+It also provides a range of options to customize the output HTML, such as setting the page size, background color, font size, and more.

+The second step is to use Aspose.Cells for .NET to convert HTML to MHTML.
+This powerful Spreadsheet Programming API provides a comprehensive set of features and options to help developers quickly and easily convert HTML to MHTML.
+It supports a variety of formats, including HTML, MHTML, XLS, XLSX, CSV, and more.
+It also provides a range of options to customize the output MHTML, such as setting the page size, background color, font size, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POWERPOINT file to MHTML within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to MHTML.
+By using Aspose.Total for .NET, developers can quickly and easily convert POWERPOINT files to MHTML within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert POWERPOINT files to MHTML in two easy steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}